mage-os/mirror-commerce-admin.en/help/merchandising-promotions/category-product-rules.md

 - **[!UICONTROL Value]** - Specifies the value that the attribute must have to meet the condition.

 - **[!UICONTROL Logic]** - The Logic column is used to define multiple conditions, and appears only when another condition is added.
 The operators follow the rules of precedence for MySQL [boolean operators](https://dev.mysql.com/doc/refman/8.0/en/operator-precedence.html).
 Options: `AND` / `OR`
+- The [!UICONTROL Contains] operator accepts multiple comma-separated values and matches if the field contains at least one of them (logical OR).
+Example: Contains: casual, party matches any value that contains casual or party.

+Use this operator to combine several terms into one rule row instead of creating a separate row for each term.